TobyWang1/backtesting-framework/README.md

 # Backtesting Framework

+## Description
+This project is to create a simple framework that allows users to test trading strategies against historical market data.

 ## Main Objectives
 1. Calling API to retrieve the historical market data.
 2. Storing the fetched market data into database.